TelenorNorway/telenoridplus-integration-guide/TelenorID_Plus_-_integration_guide.md

         * [Buttons and style guide "Endre Telenor ID" / "Logg inn med Telenor ID"](#buttons-and-style-guide-endre-telenor-id--logg-inn-med-telenor-id)
   * [Q & A](#q-a)

-<small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 ## Get Started With TelenorID\+

 **TelenorID\+ offers login through the OpenID Connect (OIDC) protocol.
 This article contains only a basic introduction to the protocol.
-OIDC is a well established industry standard for authentication and authorisation and so tons of material are available;
+OIDC is a well established industry standard for authentication and authorisation and so material are available;
 check the [related articles](#related-articles).**

 Functionally the TelenorID\+ solution is almost identical to FellesID.